callumbarltrop/SPAR/README.md

 # SPAR
-## R Code for the paper "Inference for multivariate extremes via a semi-parametric angular-radial model"
+## R Code for the paper "Inference for bivariate extremes via a semi-parametric angular-radial model"

 This repository contains the code required for the inference techniques introduced in Murphy-Barltrop et al. (2024).
 These files can be used to recreate plots from the paper, and to estimate all relevant quantities of interest.